 Medicaid Planning Can Help Even if You’re Already in Nursing Care

 Medicaid planning (or what we here like to call Life Care Planning) ideally should be started when you are still able to make sound legal and financial decisions.
 (Somewhere around the age of 65.)
 That way you can still have control over what you want and how you want to live.

 What many don’t know is that even if you’re already in a nursing home, it’s rarely too late to do planning that can save some of your financial resources.
 Read our article, “7 Ways an Elder Law Attorney Can Help Even if Your Loved One is in a Nursing Facility”

-To find out more about how to avoid the crushing costs of long-term care by planning ahead at every stage of life, make plans to attend our upcoming workshop – Aging With Confidence: 9 Keys to Wise Planning & Peace of Mind.
-Give us a call at 217-726-9200 to sign up today!
+To find out more about how to avoid the crushing costs of long-term care by planning ahead at every stage of life, give us a call at 217-726-9200 today!